 Remember our investment for the futures trade is Rs.82,670/-, hence the return has to be calculated keeping this as the base –

 [39,250 / 82,670]*100

 Well, this translates to a whopping 47% over 9 days!
 Contrast that with 5.79% in the spot market.
-For sake of annualizing, this translates to an annual return of 1925 % …and with this; hopefully I should have convinced you why short term traders prefer transactions in Futures market as opposed to spot market transactions.
+For the sake of annualizing, this translates to an annual return of 1925 % ….
+With this, hopefully, I should have convinced you why short term traders prefer transactions in the Futures market as opposed to spot market transactions.

 Futures offer something more than a plain vanilla spot market transaction.
-Thanks the existence of ‘Margins’ you require a much lesser amount to enter into a relatively large transaction.
-If you’re directional view is right, your profits can be really large.
+Thanks to the existence of ‘Margins’, you require a much lesser amount to enter into a relatively large transaction.
+If your directional view is right, your profits can be huge.

-By virtue of margins, we can take positions much bigger than the capital available; this is called “Leverage”.
-Leverage is a double edged sword.
-If used in the right spirit and knowledge, leverage can create wealth, if not it can destroy wealth.
+We can take positions much bigger than the capital available; this is called “Leverage”.
+Leverage is a double-edged sword.
+If used in the right spirit and knowledge, leverage can create wealth; if not, it can destroy wealth.